loodvn/devguide/coverage.rst

 Python development follows a practice that all semantic changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by appropriate unit tests.
-Unfortunately Python was in existence for a long time before the practice came into effect.
+Unfortunately, Python was in existence for a long time before the practice came into effect.
 This has left chunks of the stdlib untested which is not a desirable situation to be in.

 A good, easy way to become acquainted with Python's code and to help out is to help increase the test coverage for Python's stdlib.
-Ideally we would like to have 100% coverage, but any increase is a good one.
+Ideally, we would like to have 100% coverage, but any increase is a good one.
 Do realize, though, that getting 100% coverage is not always possible.
 There could be platform-specific code that simply will not execute for you, errors in the output, etc. You can